Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 It's important in learning how to network to find networks that are going to be good value for your budget.
 Some business networks, and even community groups have a membership fee and/or an attendance cost so take your time before commiting.
 You could try Googling "Business Networks" in your area to see your options.

-There are some excellent tips below the video to help you get it right.
+There are two important tips below the video to help you get it right.

 I'd suggest that you look for associations or networks to join that cater for your particular coaching focus or niche.
 For instance, if you have financial background, you may find your ideal clients if you network in an association or environment that caters for accountants, bookkeepers or bankers.